MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-use-vat-rate-change-tool.md

 * Return orders.
 * Prices on Items (master data)
 * Prices on Sales Prices (master data)
-* Business Posting Groups on Customers and Suppliers.
+* Business Posting Groups on Customers and Vendors.

 ### <a name="to-prepare-vat-rate-change-conversions"></a>To prepare VAT rate change conversions